 Because we have evidence of chloride pollution in several waterways in Scott County, the Scott Watershed Management Organization (SWMO) has partnered with the Board of Water & Soil Resources (BWSR) through the Clean Water Land & Legacy Amendment to offer FREE training events that teach snow and ice best management practices that can save folks money and save our water.
-Learn more about the training events.
+Learn more about upcoming training opportunities for 2019!

 The 2018 Mini Grants Water Stewards Program funds have been completely encumbered